HR-CMGT/PRG04-2024-2025/snippets/ai.md

 ## Prompt voorbeelden

-- Start with the setup of a game with a player and a enem
+- Start with the setup of a game with a player and a enemy
 - What is the benefit of using OOP programming for games
 - How can I make the player class respond to keyboard input
 - I have two enemy types, can you apply inheritance here